 The primary task of the Supervisory Board’s six committees is to prepare decisions and topics for discussion at the full meetings.
-The Supervisory Board has delegated decision-making powers to the committees where this is legally permissible.
-The powers of the committees and the requirements on committee members are set out in the rules of procedure for the respective committees.
-The chairmen of the committees provided the Supervisory Board with regular detailed reports on the work of the committees in the reporting year.
-The compositions of the six committees are shown in the section “Supervisory Board”.
-The chairmen of the committees were also in close contact with the other members of their committees outside the regular meetings to coordinate special projects.
+The Supervisory Board has delegated individual decision-making powers to the committees where this is legally permissible.
+The powers of the committees and the requirements on committee members are set out in the rules of procedure for the respective com-mittees.
+The chairs of the committees provided the Supervisory Board with regular detailed reports on the work of the committees in the reporting year.
+The compositions of the six committees as at September 30, 2020 are shown in the section “Supervisory Board”.
+The chairs of the committees were also in close contact with the other members of their committees outside the regular meetings to exchange views on particularly important projects.

 There was once again no cause to convene the Mediation Committee under § 27 (3) Codetermination Act in the reporting year.

-Elected by the Annual General Meeting on January 19, 2018 to audit the financial statements for the 2017 / 2018 fiscal year, PwC audited the parent-company financial statements for the fiscal year October 1, 2017 to September 30, 2018 prepared by the Executive Board in accordance with HGB (German GAAP) rules, and the management report on thyssenkrupp AG, which is combined with the management report on the Group.
+Elected by the Annual General Meeting on January 31, 2020 to audit the financial statements for the 2019 / 2020 fiscal year, PwC audited the parent-company financial statements for the fiscal year October 1, 2019 to September 30, 2020 prepared by the Executive Board in accordance with HGB (German GAAP) rules, and the management report on thyssenkrupp AG, which is combined with the management report on the thyssenkrupp group.
 The auditors issued an unqualified audit opinion.
-In accordance with § 315a HGB, the consolidated financial statements of thyssenkrupp AG for the fiscal year from October 1, 2017 to September 30, 2018, and the management report on the Group, which is combined with the management report on the Company, were prepared on the basis of International Financial Reporting Standards (IFRS) as applicable in the European Union.
+In accordance with § 315e HGB, the consolidated financial statements of thyssenkrupp AG for the fiscal year from October 1, 2019 to September 30, 2020, and the management report on the thyssenkrupp group, which is combined with the management report on the company, were prepared on the basis of International Financial Reporting Standards (IFRS) as applicable in the European Union.
 The consolidated financial statements and the combined management report were also given an unqualified audit opinion by PwC.
-The auditors also confirmed that the Executive Board has installed an appropriate reporting and monitoring system which is suitable in its design and handling to identify at an early stage developments which could place the continued existence of the Company at risk.
+The auditors also confirmed that the Executive Board has installed an appropriate reporting and monitoring system which is suitable in its design and handling to identify at an early stage developments which could place the continued existence of the company at risk.

-The Supervisory Board thanks the Executive Board members, all employees of the Group worldwide and the employee representatives of all Group companies for their efforts and achievements in the 2017 / 2018 fiscal year.
+The Supervisory Board thanks the Executive Board members, all employees of the group worldwide and the employee representatives of all group companies for their efforts and achievements in the 2019 / 2020 fiscal year.

 The Supervisory Board